express-rate-limit/express-rate-limit/README.md

 supports it, `RateLimit-Reset`.
 May be used in conjunction with, or instead of the `legacyHeaders` option.

+This setting also enables the `Retry-After` header when `max` is exceeded.

 Defaults to `false` (for backward compatibility), but recommended to use.

 > Renamed in `6.x` from `draft_polli_ratelimit_headers` to `standardHeaders`.